This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

-1) We will accept any
+1) I will accept any

 Fender Amplifier for service.
-We love Fender.
+I love Fender.

 love everyone.

-3) We will retube any amp.
+3) I will retube any amp.

-if we have them.
+the parts if we have them.

 this happens (very rarely) its usually because the service documentation